jtarte/ICp-Tips/README.md

 # ICp-Tips

-This repository contains differents tips an recipes related to IBM Cloud private(ICp).
+This repository contains different tips an recipes related to IBM Cloud private(ICp).

 #### Helm